php-fig/fig-standards/proposed/extended-coding-style-guide.md

 All PHP files MUST use the Unix LF (linefeed) line ending, applying to every line in the file.

-All PHP files MUST end with a non-blank line, terminated with a single LF like all other lines in the file.
+All PHP files MUST end with a non-blank line, terminated with a single LF.

 The closing `?>` tag MUST be omitted from files containing only PHP.